Mourning Cloak Shrouds

 so glad you found us

-Sita sets off to deliver our hand made shrouds to a local funeral home that provides green burials.
+Sita is off to deliver our hand made shrouds to a local funeral home that provides green burials.

 Two styles of shrouds to choose from: